-This one here is a jack of all trade and better than most.
-Some have complained it under-performed in some industrial-grade heavy-duty tasks like digging or pulling out tree root.
-Other than that, it is the best root grapple for tractor.
+This one here is a jack-of-all-trades and better than most.
+Some haves complained it under-performed in some industrial-grade heavy-duty tasks like digging or pulling out tree roots.
+Other than that, it is the best root grapple for tractors.

 - Great carrying capacity

 - Underperforms in heavy-duty tasks

 2. Best Budget: 42″ Mini Skid Steer Root Grapple

 First of all, this one is on our list because of its low price.
 It is a very good fit for small tractors and offers good quality.

 The 42″ Mini Skid has a flexible jaw opening, which is uniquely designed.
 This device is small in size and mainly designed for small tractors.
 Tach is also available.